v-chat-sdk/vchat-v2-docs/docs/backend/apis.md

 - By using this identifier as the link between the two systems, you can seamlessly integrate the features of v_chat into your own system and provide a smooth user experience for your users.
 If you have any questions or need further assistance with the integration process, please don't hesitate to contact us.
+- `localId` used for identify messages so if you build web version you need to generate is from v4 uuid
 ## migrate old users

 - there are plan to migrate your old users to v chat if you already do the chat in firebase then you can migrate or any